voxxlr/doc/README.md

 # Voxxlr Doc SDK

 Voxxlr is a cloud platform to develop and host web applications for geospatial content.
-It consists of a processing pipeline for various input formats and a web interface to visualize datasets in a browser and develop custom Apps.
-The platform is divided into several git repositories:
+It consists of a processing pipeline supporting various input formats and a web interface to visualize datasets in a browser and develop custom Apps.
+The platform is comprised of several repositories:

 | Repo        | Description |
 | :---        |    :----   |